 Governmental funds provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Organization's financing requirements.
 The General Fund is the chief operating fund of the Organization.
-Total assets in the General Fund increased 7.1%, or \$351,785.
-Due from Other Funds represents the net amount of reimbursable grants minus special revenue fund accounts payable and is up 2.4% (\$14,041) due to special revenue fund accounts payable decreasing more than grant billings at year end.
+Total assets in the General Fund decreased 4.2%, or \$224,927.
+Due from Other Funds represents the net amount of reimbursable grants minus special revenue fund accounts payable and is up 68.1% (\$407,855) due to special revenue fund accounts payable increasing more than grant billings at year end.
+The additional expenditures and year-end grant billings relating to the SS4A grant also contributed to this increased balance.

-Accounts Payable in the Special Revenue Fund was down 37.2%, or \$187,034.
-Ninety-three percent (\$316,271) of all accounts payable balances were comprised mostly of year-end billings for consultant fees and pass-through dollars and are reimbursable grant expenditures as addressed under Due from Other Funds in the above paragraph.
+Accounts Payable in the Special Revenue Fund was up 434.3%, or \$1,373,532.
+Ninety-nine percent (\$1,636,522) of all accounts payable balances were comprised mostly of year-end billings for consultant fees and pass-through dollars and are reimbursable grant expenditures as addressed under Due from Other Funds in the above paragraph.

 The Organization is in healthy financial condition.
-At the end of the current fiscal year, Unassigned Fund Balance of the General Fund was \$5,143,273, while total Fund Balance was \$5,206,343, the difference being a non-spendable amount for prepaid items of \$43,070 and rent deposits of \$20,000.
+At the end of the current fiscal year, Unassigned Fund Balance of the General Fund was \$4,947,431, while total Fund Balance was \$5,008,245, the difference being a non-spendable amount for prepaid items of \$40,814 and rent deposits of \$20,000.
 Due to the advanced funding requirement of reimbursable grants and the timing of revenues from local funding partners, it is important that the Organization maintain a minimum amount of General Fund liquidity to maintain operations.
-The Organization does not have an approved fund balance policy, however, management feels that an Unassigned Fund Balance of approximately \$2,279,286 or one-third of Governmental Fund expenditures (\$6,837,859) appears warranted as a minimum.
+The Organization does not have an approved fund balance policy; however, management feels that an Unassigned Fund Balance of approximately \$3,772,728 or one-third of Governmental Fund expenditures (\$11,318,185) appears warranted as a minimum.
 In addition, due to the reliance on federal and state grants as the major funding for the Organization and the potential for delays or cuts to that funding, management strives for higher reserve balances to withstand potential gaps or cuts in funding.

-Revenues in the General Fund were up \$162,229, or 12.4%, compared to the prior year.
-Charges for service and interest revenues both increased in FY 2023.
-Interest income was up 1,960% from prior year due to rapidly rising interest rates on LGIP investments.
+Revenues in the General Fund were up \$94,806, or 6.4%, compared to the prior year.
+Charges for service and interest revenues both increased in FY 2024.
+Interest income was up 47% from the prior year due to rising interest rates on LGIP investments.